sachabarber/DockerExamples/SimpleAkkaHttpService/README.md

    8ea4538d8c1f450394783f174fa_d0f1d04d9e2bf10f3d5102fdc325cbae1bad6aad\\akka\\stream\\AbruptTerminationException$.class'
 ```

 Did some googling this seems to be about the long file names that can occur on Windows.

+So I then did this

+- Create new directory on C:\ for me this was C:\X

-So I just copied the entire set of files/src/target etc etc to
+So I just copied the following files to C:\X

-C:\X folder ignoring any long file names that it said were bad.
-I simply ignored them
+- docker-compose.yml
+- DockerDemo.jar
+- dockerfile

 Change to the directory